Trugo: History

 By the late 1940s, early 1950s, clubs began to establish themselves outside of Melbourne with the strongest being in Shepparton, established in 1946, and across the border in Wagga Wagga, New South Wales, established in 1952.
 Generally, these were optimistic times for the sport but while new teams were added to the Melbourne competition there were also setbacks.
 Williamstown, one of the founding members of the VTA lost traction and by 1954 had disappeared from the competition with the Carlton Club experiencing a similar fate around the same time.

 With increasing prosperity and greater security for the country's senior citizens, the 1960s proved a boon for pensioner sports in Australia and Trugo followed this trend.
 While it was never a rival for lawn bowls which was popular amongst a broad class of pensioners throughout Australia, Trugo celebrated its parochial nature and retained its unique position in Melbourne's working class suburbs.
 The 60s saw the number of trugo clubs expand but never too distant from the inner ring of Melbourne's older suburbs.
 Clubs in Coburg, Prahan, Preston, South Melbourne, Port Melbourne and Moonee Ponds now played alongside the founding inner-west teams of Newport, Yarraville and Footscray.

 It is difficult to pinpoint when the downturn to trugo occurred, but by the end of the 1990s it appeared trugo had reached the peak of its popularity with 12 men's clubs and 6 women's clubs.
-Along with other pensioner sport's such as lawn bowls, trugo went into decline in the 2000s in spite of the VTA taking steps to open the sport up to a wider age group.
+Along with other pensioner sports such as lawn bowls, trugo went into decline in the 2000s in spite of the VTA taking steps to open the sport up to a wider age group.
 Initially, it dropped the age limit to 55 years old and then abolished it all together.
 In the 2000s, mixed gender teams also started to become the norm which allowed clubs to consolidate their membership.
 Women had established their own teams in the very early years of the sport with the first woman's team challenging a men's team in 1939.
 However, as the clubs became increasing stretched for administrators, club officials and players, women became an essential ingredient in keeping the sport going.